sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Descriptions:**

-- _syntect-server: 90%+ container memory usage by instance (not available on server)_
+- _syntect-server: 90%+ or less than 5% container memory usage by instance (not available on server)_

 **Possible solutions:**